 Berlin doesn’t just offer bars and restaurants though.
-Especially in summer, there always seems to be something going on, such as parades, markets, and open-airs.
+Especially in summer, there always seems to be something going on, such as parades, markets and open-airs.
 The first open-air I went to was free entry and involved listening to local techno DJs while relaxing and dancing in the sun.
-Meanwhile, Berlin’s Pride parade is on a completely different level to London’s, and is pretty much a huge party in the streets.
+On top of this, Berlin’s Pride parade is on a completely different level to London’s and is pretty much a huge party in the streets.

 Despite all this, I almost feel as if the real reason that Berlin is more fun than London is the attitude and vibe of the place.
 To me, London has always felt a bit uptight, as if it is always in a rush and never knows when to stop working.
 Berlin, however, has a much more relaxed feel and the work-life balance seems much better.
 People know when to work and when to have fun, which I think is why the place can be chilled out while still maintaining that sense of efficiency the Germans are so well known for.

 Gentrification is starting to take hold in Berlin though.
 Rents are going up, searching for a flat is difficult, and older generations of Berliners are being forced into other areas as their local districts become “trendier”.
 Unlike in London, however, the government are making an effort to do something about it.
 But even with some gentrification, if the attitude of Berliners remains the same, Berlin will always be the “more fun” city.

 Disagree completely?
 Let us know why you think London is more fun than Berlin!